GeoscienceAustralia/sar-pipeline/docs/pipelines/isce3_rtc.md

 pixi run test-isce3-rtc-downloads
 ```

+Note - The full test may take >2 hours, as it builds and runs the docker image for different products.

 ### 5.2 Updating Test Data

 If large breaking changes are made to the pipeline, the tests may fail as the benchmark data we compare